 Our most advanced product candidate, nirogacestat, is an oral, small molecule gamma secretase inhibitor, or GSI, initially in development for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
 We believe nirogacestat may address the significant limitations associated with existing treatment options and has the potential to become the first therapy approved by the FDA for both newly diagnosed and previously treated desmoid tumors.
-Since we licensed nirogacestat from Pfizer Inc., or Pfizer, in August 2017, the FDA has granted us both Orphan Drug Designation and Fast Track Designation for this indication.
+Since we licensed nirogacestat from Pfizer Inc., or Pfizer, in August 2017, the FDA has granted nirogacestat Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for this indication.
 In May 2019, we announced the initiation of the DeFi trial, a potentially registrational Phase 3 clinical trial of nirogacestat for patients with desmoid tumors.
-We expect to provide an update on the DeFi trial in 2020.
+We expect to provide an update on the DeFi trial in the second half of 2020 ahead of an anticipated top-line data readout in the second or third quarter of 2021.

 Our second product candidate is mirdametinib, an oral, small molecule MEK inhibitor initially in development for the treatment of NF1-PN, a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and that most often manifests in children.
-We believe that mirdametinib has the potential to offer a best-in-class profile in order to enable the long-term treatment required for this patient population, as compared to other MEK inhibitors.
-As with nirogacestat, we licensed mirdametinib from Pfizer in August 2017; since then, the FDA has granted us both Orphan Drug Designation and Fast Track Designation for NF1-PN.
-We expect to commence a potentially registrational Phase 2b clinical trial of mirdametinib for patients with NF1-PN in the third quarter of 2019
+We believe that mirdametinib has the potential to offer a best-in-class combination of tolerability and efficacy to enable the long-term treatment required for this patient population, as compared to other MEK inhibitors.
+As with nirogacestat, we licensed mirdametinib from Pfizer in August 2017; since then, the FDA has granted mirdametinib both Orphan Drug Designation and Fast Track Designation for NF1-PN, and the European Commission has granted mirdametinib Orphan Drug Designation for NF1.
+We expect to commence a potentially registrational Phase 2b clinical trial of mirdametinib for patients with NF1-PN in the third quarter of 2019.
+We expect to provide an update on the ReNeu trial between the fourth quarter of 2020 and the first quarter of 2021.

 In addition to our late-stage programs in rare oncology indications, we have expanded our portfolio to develop targeted therapies for the treatment of highly prevalent, genetically defined cancers.
-To advance this strategy, we are taking a precision medicine approach in collaboration with industry leaders, including BeiGene, Ltd., or BeiGene, and GlaxoSmithKline plc, or GSK, to develop combination approaches with nirogacestat and mirdametinib, as well as new standalone medicines.
+To advance this strategy, we are taking a precision medicine approach in collaboration with industry leaders, including BeiGene, Ltd., or BeiGene and GlaxoSmithKline LLC, or GSK, to develop combination therapies with nirogacestat and mirdametinib, as well as new standalone medicines.
 The first of these efforts is our ongoing collaboration with BeiGene, under which patients with advanced or refractory solid tumors harboring RAS mutations, RAF mutations or other MAPK pathway aberrations are being enrolled in a Phase 1b clinical trial evaluating the combination of mirdametinib and BeiGene's RAF dimer inhibitor lifirafenib.
-The second of these efforts is our collaboration with GSK, under which patients with relapsed or refractory multiple myeloma will be enrolled in an adaptive Phase 1b clinical trial evaluating the combination of nirogacestat and belantamab mafodotin, GSK's investigational antibody-drug conjugate, or ADC, targeted to B-cell maturation antigen, or BCMA.
+We entered into a clinical trial collaboration and supply agreement with GSK, or the GSK Collaboration Agreement, to evaluate nirogacestat in combination with belantamab mafodotin, GSK's investigational BCMA ADC, in patients with relapsed or refractory multiple myeloma, in an adaptive Phase 1b clinical trial.